We collaborate on one-off experiences or work together in ongoing partnerships to embed arts and culture into your community, group or practice.

 (infrastructure, mentoring, creative program management)

-This is Not Art is an annual four day arts festival held in Newcastle, NSW, each year which provides a unique platform for emerging ideas and new works through an annual national artist call out.
+This is Not Art (TiNA) is an annual four day arts festival held in Newcastle, NSW, each year which provides a unique platform for emerging ideas and new works through an annual national artist call out.
 In its 21st year, TiNA continues to be the leading multidisciplinary emerging regional arts festival in Australia.

 Octapod produces TiNA and oversees the infrastructure and festival delivery, stakeholder relationships, program development, communications, volunteer recruitment and management, best practice operations, collaboration and inclusion strategies.